Network eavesdropping: Wireshark

 Wireshark, or also named Ethereal, is a widely used open-source eavesdropping tool in the real world.
 Most of the features in Ethereal are packet-oriented and contain a TCP reassembly option for experiments on tracking intrusion attempts.

 Models against the attacks

 Models are built to secure system information stored online and can be specific towards certain systems, for example, protecting existing documents, preventing attacks on the processing of instant messages on the network, and creating fake documents to trace malicious users.

 Beacon-bearing decoy documents

 Documents containing fake but private information such as made-up social security numbers, bank account numbers, and passport information will be purposely posted on a web server.
 These documents have beacons that will be triggered when a user attempts to open them, which then alarms another site that records the time accessed of the documents and IP address of the user.
-The information collected from the beacons is then regularly be sent to Tor exit nodes which then the user will be caught in the malicious act.
+The information collected from the beacons is then regularly sent to Tor exit nodes which then the user will be caught in the malicious act.